SuHtetTZ/plainHTML/README.md

 # plainHTMLandCSS
 a basic HTML and CSS project
 This was created using a theme provided by the school.
+Edit: This website was created as part of my early coursework during my beginner classes.

 A basic website for ACS (Animal Charity Support).
 ACS promotes an annual charity show in the community to raise funds for animal shelters across the country.